Rebels down Ukraine helicopters, Putin denounces city assault

 HELICOPTERS DOWN

-The Ukrainian Defence Ministry said two Mi-24 attack helicopters had been shot down by shoulder-launched anti-aircraft missiles while on patrol overnight around Slaviansk.
+The Ukrainian Defence Ministry said in a statement that two Mi-24 attack helicopters had been shot down by shoulder-launched anti-aircraft missiles while on patrol overnight around Slaviansk.
 Two airmen were killed and others wounded.

 Other Ukrainian officials and the separatist leader in Slaviansk said earlier that one airman was taken prisoner.